 Steven Sabados and Chris Hyndman host this lifestyle show.
 In it, they teach viewers how to jazz up their inferior lives via decor, fashion and beauty tips.
 Segments on cooking, health, exercise and relationship advice are also included.

 Arena is the BBC's multi award-winning arts strand.
 Founded in 1975, Arena continues to produce gold standard documentaries for the BBC and world service.

 The Daily Habit is a sports telecast airing on Fuel TV hosted by Pat Parnell.
 The show features personalities in the world of extreme sports, including surfboarding, skateboarding, snowboarding, as well as other personalities from entertainment and popular music such as rock bands from the 1990s and today.
 The Daily Habit began airing on October 3, 2005.
 Its seventh season began airing on September 1, 2011.

 Klan is a Polish soap opera that premiered on September 22, 1997 on the public TVP1 channel.
 With 21 seasons and over 3,300 episodes, the show has been the longest-running Polish TV series.
 It airs from Monday to Thursday on TVP1 at 6.00 p.m.

-Schlitz Playhouse of Stars (1951)
+Schlitz Playhouse (1951)